flectra-hq/documentation-user/content/developer/howtos/scss_tips.rst

 On top of that, Flectra relies on `Bootstrap
 <https://getbootstrap.com/docs/5.1/getting-started/introduction/>`_ (BS), one of the most complete
 CSS frameworks available.
-The framework has been customized in order to match Flectra's design (both community and enterprise versions), meaning that you can use any BS class directly in Flectra and achieve a visual result that is consistent with our UI.
+The framework has been customized in order to match Flectra's design (both community and professional versions), meaning that you can use any BS class directly in Flectra and achieve a visual result that is consistent with our UI.

 .. warning::